It’s Okay Not To Be Okay

 After resting – go back to the beginning

 Resting and going back to the beginning is an often overlooked opportunity.
 Our overworked brains can miss important details of a situation.
 The psychological distance can trigger unseen solutions.
 Seize this time to overhaul the project and generate as many new ideas as you can.

 Before I took a break, I felt anxious, overwhelmed, and frustrated, and then trying harder and faster to get things done did the reverse.
 That was not a fun experience, and I thought, “Where’s my edge and insight now?
 I’m tired.”
 I sigh and take a walk to the park.

 Many times after taking a break, it has had a profound impact on my planning and writing.
-My spirit is renewed, insights are keener and I enjoy a deeper connection to people.
+My spirit is renewed, my insights are keener and I enjoy a deeper connection to people.
 Open communication with yourself invites others with that same benefit.
 Wouldn’t it be nice if we knew and believed in ourselves?